A General Framework for Abstention Under Label Shift: Prior Work

-An approach that does account for a specific performance metric of interest was proposed in \citet{fumeramultiplethresholds}.
+An approach that could be adapted to account for a specific performance metric of interest was proposed in \citet{fumeramultiplethresholds}.
 Rather than using a single threshold $t$ for all classes (as is done in the abstention rule $\max_i p(y=i|x) < t$), \citet{fumeramultiplethresholds} proposed a rule that abstains on all examples $x$ for which $i^* = \argmax_i p(y=i|x) \wedge p(y=i^*|x) < t_{i^*}$.
-The class-specific thresholds $t_{i^*}$ are selected by a brute force iterative search to optimize a target performance metric on the validation set.
+In \citet{fumeramultiplethresholds}, the class-specific thresholds $t_{i^*}$ were selected by a brute force iterative search to optimize accuracy on the validation set - however, in this work we adapt the method to optimize metrics other than accuracy.
 In the binary classification case, this amounts to abstaining on examples where the predicted probability $p(y=1|x)$ falls in an asymmetric interval around $0.5$ (that is, $(1-t_0) < 0.5 < t_1$).
 There are three drawback to this approach.
 First, because the threshold is selected according to $\argmax_i p(y=i|x)$, the region of abstention necessarily includes the point where all classes are predicted with equal probability.
 Although it may naively seem that one would always want to include this point in the abstention region, this is only true if the metric we wish to optimize is accuracy.
-If, instead, we wish to optimize a different metric - say the area under the ROC curve in a binary classification dataset with a large class imbalance - the optimal abstention region may not include the point with a predicted probability of $0.5$.
-Second, because thresholds are optimized according to what performs well on the validation set, we cannot expect this approach to generalize to a test-set with an unknown prior probability shift - in other words, it is not \emph{adaptive}.
-Finally, a brute force search over abstention thresholds is computationally expensive - particularly when there are multiple classes involved.
+If, instead, we wish to optimize a different metric - say the area under the ROC curve in a binary classification task with a non-uniform prior probability distribution - the optimal abstention region may not include the point with a predicted probability of $0.5$.
+Second, because thresholds are optimized according to what performs well on the validation set, we cannot expect this approach to generalize to a test-set with an unknown label shift -- in other words, it is not \emph{adaptive}.
+Finally, a brute force search over abstention thresholds is computationally expensive, particularly when there are multiple classes involved.